WingsOfAltair/Linx/electron-gui/README.md

 ## Troubleshooting

-1. **Backend won't start**: Ensure Python dependencies are installed and the parent directory contains the OllamaLink core modules.
+1. **Backend won't start**: Ensure Python dependencies are installed and the parent directory contains the Linx core modules.

 2. **Port conflicts**: The app automatically finds available ports, but you can check the console for port information.